pajacobs-ghub/flashforth-docs/README.md

 * `pic18/`: Forth code specific to the Microchip's 8-bit PIC18F microcontrollers.
 * `pic24/`: Forth code specific to 16-bit PIC24F, dsPIC30 and dsPIC33
    families of microcontrollers.
+* `pdf/`: Definitive PDF versions that might be more up-to-date than the files in the UQespace archive.

 ## Building the Documents
 I like to build the PDF documents with pdflatex, from within Kile.